React Native vs Ionic: Comparing Performance, User Experience, and much more!

 Winner: React Native.
 Ultimately, both Ionic and React Native require you to invest a hefty amount to build a world-class app.
 However, when you think about a framework that can help you create an app closest to native experience, React Native is a clear winner.

 Bottom Line (Conclusion)

-So, how do you decide whether React Native or Ionic is a good framework to start with your app development requirements?
-Here is a bottom line that would help you choose the best framework for your project.
+So, how do you decide between React Native or Ionic to be the right framework to start your app development project?
+Here is a bottom line that will help you choose the best framework that aligns with your requirements.

 Choose React Native, if:

 - Your website or application is already running with React Native.

 - Your development team are experts in React.